Baymax: Fictional character biography

 Monster Baymax began his existence as a science project created by Hiro.
 He was originally designed to be a hydro-powered robotic synthformer programmed to serve as Hiro's personal bodyguard, butler, and chauffeur.
-However, prior to the project's completion, Hiro's father died and the young inventor programmed Baymax's artificial intelligence using the brain engrams of his recently departed father.
+However, prior to the project's completion, Hiro's father died and the young inventor programmed Baymax's artificial intelligence using the brain engrams of his recently deceased father.
 With the thoughts and emotions of Hiro's father, Baymax became much more than a robotic bodyguard.
 He also functions as Hiro's best friend and father figure, and is by his side nearly every hour of every day.
 Baymax also feels a deep attachment to Hiro's mother; however, Hiro and Baymax decided it was not in her best interest to inform her that her departed husband's memories were used as the basis for Baymax's artificial intelligence, at least for the time being.

 Baymax is programmed to serve and protect Hiro and therefore unable to allow his creator to be placed in possibly dangerous situations.
 When the Giri attempted to recruit Hiro into the fledgling super-team known as Big Hero 6, Baymax was also on their list of potential operatives.
-Baymax opposed the idea of Hiro being placed in harm's way but acquiesced to joining the team after the Everwraith, the astral embodiment of those killed in the 1945 nuclear attacks on Hiroshima and Nagasaki, abducted Hiro's mother.
-Baymax continues to serve alongside Hiro on Big Hero 6, where his phenomenal strength, and amazing surveillance and data analysis capabilities have proven very useful.
+Baymax opposed the idea of Hiro being placed in harm's way but acquiesced to joining the team after the Everwraith, the astral embodiment of those killed in the atomic bombings of Hiroshima and Nagasaki, abducted Hiro's mother.
+Baymax continues to serve alongside Hiro on Big Hero 6.